 At its core, a demand charge shifts the charge on your electric bill from how much electricity you consume over an entire month to the maximum electricity you need at a single point during the month.
 Demand charges have historically been used for larger industrial electric customers, but are beginning to appear for residential customers.

 As a customer on a demand charge rate, you will still be billed for your monthly consumption as well as for your demand.
-However, in comparison to a purely volumetric bill, the balance of your bill will shift from being driven by your overall consumption to being driven by your demand.
+However, in comparison to a purely volumetric bill, the balance of your bill will shift from being driven by your overall consumption to being driven by your peak demand.
 To offset the increase in the fixed charge portion of your electric bill, the increase in the demand charge is necessarily met with a reduction in the volumetric rate, meaning consumption will be billed at a much lower rate than on a typical residential electric bill.

 What determines the cost of electricity?